If you are seriously ill or in very poor health, your health care

 Advance Directives can indicate:

-Some Durable Power of Attorney for Healthcare (DPOA-HC) forms allow you to add this information (link to honoring choices form).
-Or you may want to complete a type of advance directive known as a health care directive (link to HC HCD) which will also ask about your choices for medical care if you are diagnosed with a terminal illness or a condition known as a permanent vegetative state.
+Some Durable Power of Attorney for Healthcare (DPOA-HC) forms allow you to add this information.
+Or you may want to complete a type of advance directive known as a health care directive which will also ask about your choices for medical care if you are diagnosed with a terminal illness or a condition known as a permanent vegetative state.

 You have the power to determine the kind of treatments you want to receive and the kind of treatments you want to avoid.
 To help you understand your options, visit the new Honoring Choices Pacific Northwest website for information that will help you begin these conversations with your family and health care professionals.